 The homepage of the app shows the topology of the mesh WiFi network which is really helpful to visualize the health of the system.
-You should try to ensure the WiFi links between each unit are green to achive the best WiFi performance.
+You should try to ensure the WiFi links between each unit are always on a decent level to achive the best WiFi performance.
 Ideally, each unit should be 1-2 walls apart from another unit.

 ASUS added an optimization feature that can be used if you have more than 2 nodes in your mesh WiFi system.
 This feature will scan the entire network and optimize the mesh backahul pathway that will provide the best WiFi performance.
 I suggest using this feature from time to time as it will attempts to re-learn the network path for the fastest user-experience.

 ASUS router app also shows the list of devices connected to each mesh unit and it even shows whether it is connected to the 2.4Ghz or 5Ghz network.
 You can click on each device to block their Internet acces or even configure a speed limit for that particular device.

 Security wise, the ZenWiFi XD4 comes with AiProtection Classic which is an antivirus firewall that will prevent connected devices from accessing a website containing a virus or malware.
 Based on ASUS track record, we are confident that they will keep the firmware up to date with the latest security many years to come.

 However, unlike other high-end ASUS models, the ZenWiFi XD4 only comes with the basic parental control feature.
 ASUS removed the content filtering feature, leaving the ZenWiFi XD4 with just a usage time limit and scheduling function.
 Besides, the ZenWiFi XD4 also do not comes with the AdaptiveQoS feature which allow applications priority function.